mhschmieder/jvectorexport/README.md

-# ConverterToolkit
+# JVectorExport

-ConverterToolkit is a toolkit for converting AWT based graphics and GUI elements to various vector graphics output formats such as EPS, SVG and PDF.
+The JVectorExport library is a toolkit for converting AWT based graphics and GUI elements to various vector graphics output formats such as EPS, SVG and PDF.

 ALERT: Please note that there seem to have been some recent changes to the artifact labeling of several of the legacy Java 8 versions of JFreeOrg's libraries, but I won't have time to update my POM's and/or API calls in this library for at least a few days (as of early October 20201, when I discovered the new discrepancy).